matthew-hollick/kafka-playground/README.md

 But because I am playing at this point Riemann is used to pull from kafka and push into elasticsearch

+If you use docker-machine please set the environmental variable `DOCKER_HOST_IP` to the IP address of the docker host as shown by running `docker-machine env`

 Reference:
 https://jakubbujny.com/2018/08/19/stream-microservices-logs-how-riemann-simplify-things/